Diagram of the process for extracting lithium from geothermal brines.

 The EuGeLi project’s outcomes will be:

-- First, to create a European, sustainable and long-term lithium supply and boost the development of end-use applications, such as in lithium batteries (a high-growth market) and the ceramics sector.
+- to create a European, sustainable, long-term lithium supply and boost the development of end-use applications, such as in lithium batteries (a high-growth market) and the ceramics industry,

-- Second, to significantly reduce the environmental footprint of industrial lithium production units thanks to this alternative process.
+- and in addition, to significantly reduce the environmental footprint of industrial lithium production plants thanks to this alternative process.

 BRGM’s role as part of the EuGeLi project is specifically:

-- To produce an inventory of the resource, including a database and geostatistical analyses and maps of geothermal brines in Europe.
-This inventory will help better understand what causes lithium enrichment and will compile data for approximately one hundred brine samples with a lithium concentration above 90 mg/L, incorporating about 100 parameters, including temperature, flow rate and composition: major or trace elements or their isotopes.
+- to make an inventory of the resource, including a database and geostatistical analyses and maps of geothermal brines in Europe.
+This inventory will improve our knowledge of what causes lithium enrichment and will compile data for approximately one hundred brine samples with a lithium concentration above 90 mg/L, incorporating about 100 parameters, including temperature, flow rate and composition: major or trace elements or their isotopes.

-- The geochemical modelling of the process and identification of key control parameters using laboratory and in situ testing.
+- to model the geochemical process and define key control parameters using laboratory and in situ testing.

-- Monitoring of on-site pilot trials by chemical/isotopic analyses.
+- to monitor on-site pilot trials by chemical/isotopic analyses.